Laurel Caverns Park

 Adult observers are not charge

-Class times are 10:00 am and 2:00 pm every Saturday and Sunday and at other times by appointment for groups of six or more.
+Class times are 10:00 am and 2:00 pm.
 See Cave Rappelling for more information.
 This activity is designed for beginners.
 The activity begins with an instruction session.
 A double belay (two-ropes – two staffers) is used.
 All equipment is provided by Laurel Caverns.
 Every participant is guaranteed at least two drops.
 Since our rappelling cliffs are in the cave, rain is never a problem.
 Participants must be at least twelve years of age.
 This is a rappelling class only.
 It is not a part of any badge program.

 PLEASE NOTE: No individual(s) under the age of 18 may participate in Cave Rappelling unless an adult having supervisory authority for the individual(s) is present during the program in the cave with them – Visit the Cave Rappelling tab for more information.